esabo/CodingTheory/docs/src/Tutorials/Linear Codes.md

 [0   1   0   1   1   1   0]
 [0   0   1   0   1   1   1]
 ```
+Recall that column permutations may be required to make the standard form.
+If this is true, the permutation matrix can be accessed via `standardformpermutation(C)` with the convention that `generatormatrix(C)` and `generatormatrix(C, true) * standardformpermutation(C)` have equivalent row spaces.
+If no permutation is required, this will return `missing` instead of storing a potentially large identity matrix.

 As expected the basic relationship between the matrices holds.
 ```